UCAT 2023 final test statistics are now available. Find out where you rank among other candidates.

 Get detailed information about BMAT university requirements.

-Studying medicine overseas is an option if you do not receive any offers from UK medical schools.
+Studying medicine overseas is an option if you don't receive any offers from UK medical schools.
 This includes not meeting your A-level requirements, as well as having a low UCAT score.

 You can sit the UCAT again while taking a gap year.
 This also represents a fantastic opportunity to develop maturity and broaden your horizons.